Digital Twin Evolution for Sustainable Smart Ecosystems

-\imperative{Re-model} Once the reconciliation is done, re-modeling is required to generate AI-based prediction models that are trained on data fed in by the new data processing pipelines.
+After reconciliation, re-modeling is required to generate AI-based prediction models that are trained on data from the new data pipelines.
 The re-modeling, here, concerns the addition of new data quantities and qualities to establish an adequate model for predicting the behavior of the energy community using AI.